daveking63/Human_Pose_Estimation_with_DNN/README.md

-Exercises from LiveProject 'Human Pose Estimation with Deep Neural Nets'
+Milestones from LiveProject 'Human Pose Estimation with Deep Neural Nets'

+Milestone 1: Getting the Data
+This include a series of Google Colab Notebooks dealing not only with data setup but also various Pytorch Tutorials